flaxandteal/dp-compose/cantabular-import/minio/IMPORTANT.md

     sudo chown -R 1001:1001 data

-Note that these permissions settings mean you will need to use super-user privileges to directly edit files in this directory
+Note that these permissions settings mean you will need to use super-user privileges to directly edit files in this directoryo

+### macOS Note

+Don't change ownership as suggested above since it's not needed on macOS and only needed on Linux.